 Generally, most consent forms are used for evidence purposes – that you were informed of certain risks and that you agree to the said medical procedure.
 Although a consent form is often sought to release medical facilities and personnel from liability, such agreements aren’t always ironclad.
 A release form could be declared invalid in case it doesn’t identify a complication that’s suffered by the victim or in case it doesn’t define the complication adequately.

-If you or a loved one is suffering from a serious injury or complication as a result of medical negligence, you need an experienced medical malpractice attorney by your side.
-From the moment you meet with the Mike Bell Accident Injury Law team, we’ll work to respond to all your questions regarding what makes a medical malpractice case.
+If you or a loved one is suffering from a serious injury or complication as a result of medical negligence, you need an experienced Birmingham medical malpractice attorney by your side.
+From the moment you meet with the Mike Bell Accident & Injury Lawyers team, we’ll work to respond to all your questions regarding what makes a medical malpractice case.
 We’ll offer you an honest assessment of your situation, and discuss your options moving forward.

 Call us today or get in touch with us online for a free consultation with our dedicated medical malpractice lawyers in Birmingham, Alabama.
 We are always available to meet up with you anywhere in the state, at a time that’s most convenient for you.